wgroeneveld/jefklakscodex/content/about.md

 +++
+title = "About the Codex"
-title = "Jefklak's Codex: About" disableComments = true
+disableComments = true
 +++

-# About the Codex

 Hi, I'm Jefklak/[Wouter](https://brainbaking.com/about/) and you're looking at "Jefklak's Codex", a dedicated and highly opinionated website[^1] about nostalgic games.
 The word **nostalgic** should be emphasized here.
 I grew up with a Gameboy between my hands and PC RPG games burnt into my retina.
 That healthy cocktail left a lasting impression - and netted me the Codex (and glasses).